lawrencemcdaniel-dot-com/html/sustainableimpactfund.com/wp-content/plugins/slide-anything/readme.txt

 = 2.1.19 =
 * Small enhancement - The Slide Anything container is now set to hidden (visibility:hidden) until all the slides have been displayed and owl-carousel JavaScript code executed, then the SA container is set to visible (visibility:visible).
 This presents a cleaner page loading experience without the individual slide containers (DIVS) sometimes being displayed (even for a fraction of a second) prior to slider initialisation.

+= 2.1.20 =
+* Bug Fix - Fixed an issue where the Slide Anything JavaScript code was not being generated with certain newer themes.

+= 2.1.21 =
+* Replace the 'Load JavaScript during window.onload event' option with a 'Load JavaScript during DOMContentLoaded event' option, which is a much better solution.

 == Upgrade Notice ==

 = 1.0 =